sandhyalalkumar/installation/deep_dive_docker.md

 **Execution Drives: libcontainers VS LXC**
 **AUFS, OverlayFS, Device Mapper**

 The docker engine is also called **Docker Daemon**.
 It is the docker engine we install each host machine, which provide us to access all docker services.
+It is a standardized shipping yard.
+Standardized run time environment.
+And application portablity insanly simple.

 ## Docker Inmages
 **docker build | docker images | docker inspect** **Union mount, layring, DockerFile**

+Docker images are we launch the docker container from.
+Docker Images are **build-time** instance and Docker container are **run-time** instance of docker images.

 ## Docker Container
 **docker start | stop | restart**